Make Fun Of Life!

 Mares eat oats and does eat oats, and little lambs eat ivy.
 A kid* will eat ivy too, now wouldn’t you?

-* kid: a young goat.
+*kid: a young goat

-“In Hertford, Hereford, and Hampshire hurricanes hardly ever happen.” -Author Unknown: “My Fair Lady” (25 December 1964), a movie musical based upon George Bernard Shaw (1856 - 1950): “Pygmalion” (16 October 1913)
+“In Hertford, Hereford, and Hampshire hurricanes hardly ever happen.” -Author Unknown: “My Fair Lady” (25 December 1964), a movie musical based on George Bernard Shaw (1856 - 1950): “Pygmalion” (16 October 1913)

-Sally Swim and Sadie Slee
+Sally Swim And Sadie Slee

 Sally Swim saw Sadie Slee